marovski/LearnPythonKaggle/README.md

-# This is my kaggle's notebook from Learn Python Challenge readme file
+# This is my notebooks from Learn Python Challenge in Kaggle :)